-Carpool lane violations in Nevada have the risk of receiving a traffic ticket, fine and 4 demerit points on your driver’s license for the moving violation.
-High Occupancy Vehicle (HOV) lane laws are commonly broken when there is only one person in the vehicle or when the hours of operation are not being followed.
+Carpool lane violations in Nevada have the risk of receiving a carpool lane ticket, fine and 4 demerit points on your driver’s license for the moving violation.
+High Occupancy Vehicle (HOV) or carpool lane laws are commonly broken when there is only one person in the vehicle or when the hours of operation are not being followed.

 You can use the high-occupancy vehicle lanes if you are driving in Las Vegas or other places in Nevada.
 This is only true if you have at least one passenger with you in the car.
 HOV lanes have certain hours for the exclusive use rules.
 If you are driving in HOV lanes during the designated hours, you could get a traffic ticket for improper usage.
 However, a Las Vegas attorney can help to reduce the charges of carpool lane violations to non-moving violations.

 Are There Times I Can Use the HOV Lanes in Nevada?

 To avoid carpool lane violations, you should follow the rules set forth for the use of these lanes.
 It is okay to drive in these lanes if you have more than one person in your car.
 You can also drive in these lanes if you are on a motorcycle or on a bus.
 You can avoid carpool lane violations if you use this lane outside of the set hours.

 In Las Vegas, Nevada, carpool lane designated hours to occur Monday through Friday.
 There are two time-frames for the designated hours.
 These are 5am – 10am and 2pm – 7pm.
 It is illegal to drive in carpool lanes with no passengers or as stated in the rules.
 You will not get carpool lane violations if you drive your vehicle in one of these lanes at any other time.